|

 structure and indicates that it will age well.
 Without structure a wine is

 flabby, shapeless, lacking in promise, and ultimately flawed.
+Characteristic

 of young red wines, tannin manifests itself as an astringent, puckery